Whatever did we do before online translators and auto-correct?

-Many of the tools that make our lives easier today are possible thanks to Natural Language Processing (NLP) – a subfield of Artificial Intelligence that transforms text into something intelligible to machines.
-In short, NLP translates human language into numbers allowing computers to decipher even the subtlest of nuances in our complex language.
+Many of the tools that make our lives easier today are possible thanks to natural language processing (NLP) – a subfield of artificial intelligence that helps machines understand natural human language.

-By bringing NLP into the workplace, companies can analyze data to find what’s relevant amidst the chaos, and gain valuable insights that help drive business decisions.
+By bringing NLP into the workplace, companies can analyze data to find what’s relevant amidst the chaos, and gain valuable insights that help automate tasks and drive business decisions.

-So, how can NLP make your business smarter?
+So, how can natural language processing make your business smarter?
+Read on to find out.

-Natural Language Processing tools can help businesses analyze data and discover insights, automate time-consuming processes, and gain a competitive advantage.
+Natural language processing tools can help businesses analyze data and discover insights, automate time-consuming processes, and help them gain a competitive advantage.

-Let’s take a look at 10 of the best uses of NLP in business:
+Let’s take a look at 11 of the most interesting applications of natural language processing in business:

 - Sentiment Analysis